A PHP Developer in The JavaScript World

 $ npm install path --save

-.
+Then we should have a working angular page in http://domain.com:3000.
 There's an input field where you can write your name which is displayed on the page in real time.
 This is called two way data binding.

 Bootstrap

-For user interface we can use Bootstrap (reference).
+For user interface we use bootstrap (reference).

 $ bower install bootstrap